CIP; State Art Museum ($)

 (5) Reviewing, revising, and completing the Hawaii content and performance standards in the arts for all K-12 grade students; [

-(6) Developing a statewide strategic plan for grades K-12 arts education that incorporates and integrates the arts content and performance standards established in paragraph (5)[
+(6) Developing a statewide strategic plan for grades K-12 arts education that incorporates and integrates the arts content and performance standards established in paragraph (5)[.]; and

-SECTION 5.
-This Act shall take effect upon its approval; provided that section 3 shall take effect on July 1, 2001.
+SECTION 6.
+This Act shall take effect upon its approval; provided that sections 3 and 4 of this Act shall take effect on July 1, 2001.